 All applicants must take the LSAT.
 The highest LSAT score (not an average) will be used in the admissions process.
 The College of Law recommends that candidates take the LSAT in June, July September/October or November/December preceding application to law school.
-February test scores will also be considered pending that the remainder of the application is complete prior to the priority application deadline of March 15.
+January, February, and April test scores will also be considered.
 Applicants are strongly encouraged to retake the LSAT if the initial score is significantly below the college's published LSAT median.

-Starting June 1, 2018, potential LSAT takers can access Khan Academy Official LSAT Prep to create a personalized LSAT practice plan with official LSAT exams.
+LSAT takers now have access to Khan Academy Official LSAT Prep to create a personalized LSAT practice plan with official LSAT exams.
 And best of all, it’s 100% free!

 The aim of Khan Academy Official LSAT Prep is to help students build the skills and confidence to succeed on test day—all on their own schedule.
 The program will diagnose a student’s strengths and weaknesses to create a tailored LSAT practice plan.
 Students learn in real time with exclusive interactive lessons, videos, practice questions, and timed tests.
 They can track their progress toward their goal on the schedule they set.

 4. Two Recommendations Through the LSAC Letter of Recommendation Service

 Two letters of recommendation are required and must be submitted through LSAC.
 A good reference choice is a college professor who has first-hand knowledge of the applicant's scholastic abilities and work habits and is, therefore, able to write a meaningful recommendation.
 Applicants who have been out of college for several years or who find it difficult to reach professors can obtain references from employers, supervisors or attorneys who are familiar with the applicant's qualifications for law study.
 Candidate evaluations are not required as part of the application, but applicants may submit them with their application.